A Unified CV, OCR & NLP Model Pipeline for Document Understanding at DocuSign

 Critically, the unified pipeline must satisfy these four requirements:

-This talk is intended for data scientists looking for best practices and lessons learned on building real-world, large-scale document understanding systems based on these technologies.
+This talk is intended for data scientists looking for best practices and lessons learned on building real-world, large-scale document understanding systems based on these technologies, with insights also relevant to applications of generative AI in healthcare.

 Patrick is a scientist and engineer using machine learning to tackle environmental and healthcare challenges.
 He is currently a member of the Agreement Intelligence team at DocuSign.
 He holds a Ph.D. in neuroscience from the Center for Neuroscience at the University of Pittsburgh and the Center for the Neural Basis of Cognition at Carnegie Mellon University.